 Mt Nesaksla – The City Mountain of Åndalsnes

-Nesaksla is a great starting point for hikes and adventures with fantastic views all year round.
-You can take short and easy hikes from the mountain station to viewpoints with great views to the Romsdalen and Isterdalen valleys.
+Mt Nesaksla, where the Romsdal Gondola is located, has great views to the Romsdalen and Isterdalen valleys.
 The two rivers Rauma and Istra meander down through the beautiful valleys with the famous mountains the Troll Wall (Trollveggen), Romsdalshorn, Vengetind, Kongen, Dronninga and Biskopen as a natural backdrop.
 You can actually see all the way to Trollstigen on a nice day.

 On the opposite side of the city mountain, you can see in towards the alpine village of Isfjorden, which is the mecca for ski and Alpine Ski Touring enthusiasts in Norway.
 Here you see the innermost part of the Romsdalsfjord surrounded by Isfjorden and mountains such as Skarven, Klauva, Kirketaket, Kjøvskardstind, Juratind and Vengetind.

+NOTE!
 It is not recommended to hike the Romsdalseggen ridge from Nesaksla, this is because you will meet a lot of people who hike Romsdalseggen the opposite way.
+Read more about the Romsdalseggen hike and the season for this hike.

 Åndalsnes is the “Hub” in Romsdal, and is situated in the middle of all the things that is worth seeing and doing in the Romsdalsfjord area. Åndalsnes is a great place to stay if you want to see and explore Trollstigen, Trollveggen, the Rauma Railway and the Romsdalseggen Ridge.

 You can reach Åndalsnes by car, six hours from Oslo or four hours from Trondheim.
 By train to the end-station Åndalsnes at one of Norways most spectacular railways Rauma Railway.
 The Rauma Railway between Dombås and Åndalsnes is voted as Europe´s most scenic Rail Journey by Lonely Planet.
 The nearest airport is in Molde, then one hour by bus or car to Åndalsnes.